Elevation (song): Live performances

 The song was played at every concert on the Elevation Tour, typically opening the concert.
 Shows would traditionally open under the venue house lights with the Influx Mix of "Elevation" playing as the band's intro music.
 The band then played the first half of the song with the house lights still on, which would then be switched off just before the third verse.
-The song was also played live during every show of the Vertigo Tour, where it was played without drums and bass for the first verse and chorus before the rest of the band joins in.
+The song was also played live during every show of the 2005-2006 Vertigo Tour, where it was played without drums and bass for the first verse and chorus before the rest of the band joins in.

-On the U2 360° Tour, the song was initially sporadically played on the first leg before becoming a mainstay for the rest of the tour, typically appearing in the first half of the set.
-On the Innocence + Experience Tour it was played as part of the "e-stage" set at about half of the tour's shows.
+On the 2009-2011 U2 360° Tour, the song was initially sporadically played on the first leg before becoming a mainstay for the rest of the tour, typically appearing in the first half of the set.
+On the 2015 Innocence + Experience Tour it was played as part of the "e-stage" set at about half of the tour's shows.

 The song was played at every date of The Joshua Tree Tour 2017, played in the encore after "Beautiful Day".
-On the Experience + Innocence Tour the song was also played at every date and opened the second act on the "e-stage", this tour featured a return of the Influx Mix as intro music to "Elevation" which was played as the band walked through the "barricage".
+On the 2018 Experience + Innocence Tour the song was also played at every date and opened the second act on the "e-stage", this tour featured a return of the Influx Mix as intro music to "Elevation" which was played as the band walked through the "barricage".
 On The Joshua Tree Tour 2019, performances of the song were very similar to the Experience + Innocence Tour including using the Influx Mix as intro music, it however opened the encore instead of the "e-stage" act.
-On both these tours, Bono performed the song as his "MacPhisto" persona.
+On both these tours, Bono performed the song as his "MacPhisto" persona from the 1992-1993 Zoo TV Tour.